femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 *"i am the solution to problems, i am that vibrant and important to the world, God the creator has made me the light".*

-Importantly, let the word of Christ as said  john 1 verses 9 be evident.
+Importantly, let the Word of Christ as said  John 1 verses 9 be Evident.

 > "John 1:9 The one who is the true light, who gives light to everyone, was coming into the world". *\[NLT]*

-**5.**
+**5. I AM VERY RICH IN CHRIST**